ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 Apply what you have learned in this section to complete your `drawForest()` function.
 Your forest should contain anywhere between 10 and 15 trees of different sizes and different shades of green placed randomly along a horizontal line.

-## Step 7: Draw a hut, then a row of huts
+## Step 7: Draw a hut, then a village

 Define a function to draw a hut with fixed dimensions, composed of only rectangles.